 - For more information about tuition fees for this programme, including payment plans and our refund policy, please visit our InfoHub Tuition Fees page.

 Shell U.K. Limited is offering up to 5 scholarships for students commencing a Master's programme aligned to the Centre for Energy Transition commencing in the 2023/24 academic year.
 Find out more.

 Eligible self-funded international Masters students will receive the Aberdeen Global Scholarship.
 Visit our Funding Database to find out more and see our full range of scholarships.

 - This programme equips you with the essential data analysis and computational thinking skills needed to extract knowledge and insights from data.

-- Aimed at undergraduate students from a wide range of academic backgrounds, including science, technology, engineering and medicine (STEM) but also business, arts and the humanities.
+- Aimed at students from a wide range of academic backgrounds, including science, technology, engineering and medicine (STEM) but also business, arts and the humanities.

-- Designed in collaboration with industry partners, including Wolfram Research, which means the the algorithms, tools and workflows required by industry are extensively covered.
+- Designed in collaboration with industry partners, including Wolfram Research, which means the algorithms, tools and workflows required by industry are extensively covered.

 - The overall objective of this programme is to create experts who can combine their mathematical modelling and programming skills with an ability to work effectively in multidisciplinary teams to extract knowledge and insights from data.

 - There has been a huge increase in demand for data specialists across almost every industry, from energy and manufacturing to healthcare and cybercrime.
 This recent LinkedIn Jobs on the Rise report listed Data Engineer as one of the fastest-growing jobs in the UK.